helske/homeofme/content/publication/jobr/index.md

 ---
-title: "Optimizing the Timing of Social Media Posts with Historical Data"
+title: "Estimating the causal effect of timing on the reach of social media posts"
-date: "2021-09-13"
+date: "2022-10-22"
 author: "Lauri Valkonen, Jouni Helske and Juha Karvanen" publication_types :
  - '2'